saradiazdelser/imlt-assignments/README.md

 # IMLT Assignments
-Assignments for the course "Introdction to Machine Learning Tutorial" from the LSI Master at Bonn Univeristy.
+Assignments for the course "Introduction to Machine Learning Tutorial" from the LSI Master at Bonn University.

 ## Status